-Upload a copy of the syllabus and post students’ current course grade and/or scores at least once every two weeks to an online gradebook in an approved WVU-authenticated Learning Management System (LMS), such as eCampus, SOLE or WVU-sanctioned Google offerings.
+Upload a copy of the syllabus and post students’ current course grade and/or scores at least once every two weeks to an online gradebook in an approved WVU-authenticated Learning Management System (LMS), such as eCampus or SOLE.

 Use the LMS to make available electronic versions of your course syllabus; highlight important course announcements; link to content, assignments and notes; engage your students asynchronously via discussion prompts; manage your gradebook data; and deliver brief tests of engagement to supplement traditional attendance policies.